-MINUTES OF THE House Appropriations Committee at 9:00 A.M. on April 18, 2007, in Room 514-S of the Capitol.
+MINUTES OF THE Senate Ways and Means Committee at 8:30 A.M. on April 18, 2007, in Room 123-S of the Capitol.

+According to the agency, the Presumptive Medical Disability process originally resulted in a backlog of applications awaiting eligibility determination due in part to a shortage of resources and staff.
+Applicants whose cases are in this backlog are not receiving cash or medical benefits pending an eligibility determination.
 Applicants are receiving other services, such as Food Stamps, if appropriate.
 Persons who are ongoing recipients are continuing to receive both cash and medical benefits while they wait for the determination.
 Cases that have been successfully processed and identified as Medicaid eligible are benefitting from the enhanced medical benefits available to meet their ongoing needs.
 The agency indicates that there is an ongoing effort by both SRS and the Kansas Health Policy Authority to identify opportunities to resolve issues contributing to this case backlog and resolve the related impact.
 According to the agency, a final assessment of the impact of the Presumptive Medical Disability process cannot be made until the backlog issue is addressed.
 For more information on the Presumptive Disability Program, see Item A under the Kansas Health Policy Authority.

-O. Implementation of Dental Services in Home and Community Based Services (HCBS)Waivers (House Committee).
+O. Implementation of Dental Services in Home and Community Based Services (HCBS) Waivers (House Committee).
 The House Committee requested Omnibus review of additional information regarding the implementation of dental services for adults on the HCBS waivers.
 In addition, information was requested on planning efforts regarding the provision of dental services now that the state has a dental director at the Kansas Department of Health and Environment.